Characters of the Mortal Kombat series: Kotal Kahn

 Kotal Kahn is the emperor of Outworld in Mortal Kombat X and Mortal Kombat 11.
 He is an Osh-Tekk, an Aztec-inspired species whose powers originate from the sun, and wields a macuahuitl as his primary weapon.
 Embroiled in a civil war against Mileena in Mortal Kombat X, he receives support from the Earthrealm warriors, but turns against them due to D'Vorah's deception.
 Kotal Kahn later leads an invasion of Earthrealm, which is driven back by the Lin Kuei.
 In Mortal Kombat 11, his rule is threatened by the return of Shao Kahn.
 After Shao Kahn cripples him, he names Kitana the new ruler of Outworld.
 He does not appear during the battle against Kronika in the original story mode, but Aftermath sees him participate after his injures heal; he is killed by Shao Kahn in a surprise attack.
+Although he does not physically appear in Mortal Kombat 1, he is mentioned to have been defeated off screen by Raiden as part of the tournament.

 The character was ranked 15th on Den of Geek's list of Mortal Kombat characters, which compared him to Black Adam and Namor as an "honorable" emperor who "will do anything to protect his planetary kingdom".